lloydkevin/hugo-wd/content/post/2006-01-16-9-tips-for-designing-rich-internet-applications.md

   8. Communicate transitions
   9. Think in objects

-Most of this we&#8217;ve heard before, but I like lists 🙂
+Most of this we've heard before, but I like lists 🙂

  [1]: http://looksgoodworkswell.blogspot.com
  [2]: http://looksgoodworkswell.blogspot.com/2006/01/nine-tips-for-designing-rich-internet.html